-Then his voice started to fail him, he became hoarse when he performed.
-When the doctors and medics could not help him he came to the conclusion that he must be doing something to himself to cause the problem.
+When his voice started to fail him and he became hoarse when he performed the doctors and medics could not help him, so he thought that he must be the way he was talking that was the cause of his problem.
 He set up two mirrors and patiently watched himself speak.
-Gradually he began to understand that it was his unconscious habits that were causing him to lose his voice.
-He noticed that when he spoke he moved his head back and down on his spine and shortened his stature.
+Gradually he began to understand that it was his unconscious habits of how he stood and talked that were causing him to lose his voice.
+He noticed that when he spoke he moved his head back and down on his spine and collapsed in his back.
 He gives a wonderful account of this development of the Technique in his book ‘The Use of the Self’.

 When he returned to the stage special compliments were paid to his voice.
-Then he began to notice others misuse themselves in a similar way so he started to teach his Technique.
+He then began to notice others misuse themselves in a similar way, and not only those on stage, so he started to teach his Technique,

-In 1904 Alexander came to England with letters of recommendation and became known as the breathing man.
+In 1904 Alexander came to England with letters of recommendation and became known as the breathing man due to his work with the breath.
 He never returned to the stage, but carried on teaching his Technique both here in England and in America until he died in 1955.